Monitoring Message Replay

 show replay-log

 Shows the number of messages logged, the space consumed by those messages, the value set for max-spool-usage, and the ingress and egress states.
-Details are shown in Checking the Status of Replay Using show replay-log.
+For more information, see Monitoring the Replay Log Usage.

 show queue <replay-queue-name> replay-state all